UK Tel: 01737 21 18 18

 La Brigode Architect: B. Baker.
 18 holes: 6,010m: Par 72.

-A varied course wending in part along the valley of the river Scarpe to begin with then rising and broadening onto the hillside above.
-New 9-hole course too for a leisurely afternoon round.
+A varied course wending in part along the valley of the river Scarpe with some rather tight holes to begin with then rising briskly and broadening out (thankfully!) onto the hillside above.
+The 18th back down to the funky Clubhouse is a suitable climax to the round.
+9-hole course too for a leisurely afternoon round.

 Aa St. Omer